Rooster's Breakfast: Cast

+Production

+Rooster's Breakfast is an adaptation of the 1999 novel of the same name by Feri Lainšček.

+Release and reception

+The film was critically acclaimed and a box-office hit in Slovenia, becoming the third most successful movie in Slovenia, following Titanic and Troy, at the time.

 Awards

-The film won 5 awards at the 10th Festival of Slovenian Film.
-It was also the Slovenian candidate for the Academy Award for Best Foreign Film nomination in 2009 (81st Academy Awards).
+The film won five awards at the 10th Festival of Slovenian Film.
+It was also the Slovenian candidate for the Academy Award for Best Foreign Film nomination in 2009 (81st Academy Awards), but was not nominated.